 As well, organizations can keep their workforce further engaged and on track by assigning specific tasks and action items for groups of employees to complete, such as health and safety courses or training on company policies.
 Delivering personalized, relevant content for specific audiences and employee groups can help ensure the right person is presented with the right information at the right time.
 This can help drive productivity and promote engagement, while at the same time, cutting back on the amount of time HR teams spend answering employee requests and inquiries.

-It’s no surprise that employees are feeling heightened effects of stress.
-More than half (55%) of U.S. employees have had trouble covering their expenses between pay periods over the past six months.
-Of that group, half said the pandemic had an adverse impact on their finances for which they were unprepared.
+It’s no surprise that employees have felt heightened effects of stress.
+More than half (55%) of U.S. employees have had trouble covering their expenses between pay periods during the pandemic.
+Of that group, half said the crisis had an adverse impact on their finances for which they were unprepared.